Sigma AF 17-70mm f/2.8-4.5 DC (Pentax K) - Review / Test Report - Analysis

 Page 2 of 3

-Typical for many standard zoom the Sigma lens produces a pronounced degree of barrel distortions
+Typical for many standard zoom the Sigma lens produces a pronounced degree of barrel distortion

 The chart above has a real-world size of about 120x80cm.

 Standard-zoom lenses with a reduced image circle tend to vignette quite a bit specifically

 towards the wide end of the zoom range.
 This is also true for the Sigma AF 17-70mm f/2.8-4.5 DC.

 At 17mm the vignetting is pronounced with ~1.3EV at f/2.8 but stopping down to f/5.6

 reduces the problem to a manageable degree.
 At 35mm the issue is pretty well controlled

 whereas vignetting increases again at 70mm (0.84EV @ f/4.5).